09labs/esp32_ble_hid/README.md

 ---

 # Installation
+If you have modified the rn42.c file, you are ready to use the bluetooth feature with the ESP32.
+Now, after uploading the firmware to the ESP32 and wiring it, you can use your keyboard wirelessly.

+### Upload the code
 * First, Make sure you can use the ESP32 series with the Arduino IDE.
 If you want to use ESP32 S3, add the url to the `Additional Board Manager URLs` at Arduino preferences.
 Preferences located at `Files -> Preferences`